 Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

-I’ve been recently interested in what the new way of product development aka “process”, would or might look like.
+I’ve recently been interested in what the new way of product development, aka “process”, would or might look like.
 I’m highly skeptical about the traditional product design process which looks like a double diamond loop, and don’t think that would remain as it is in 2026 and beyond.
 Everything is breaking apart (or) evolving, and I don’t think the double diamond as a gold standard would remain in stasis.

 With this in the back of my mind, I was scrolling X when I found this lengthy essay by Ryan Singer on his recent adoption of Shaping Up methodology with the use of AI agents, especially Claude Code.

-I fired my Ghostty instances, and opened Codex on Opencode, and started chatting.
+I fired up my Ghostty instances, opened Codex on Opencode, and started chatting.
 The process was slightly different from what we’re normally used to seeing on the more performative side of the internet — “I just typed this prompt and got a production grade app as a result of this…”.
 This seldom works in reality, and I highly doubt any such apps being useful or user-centered in any way.
-Most of them lack the visceral feedback loop, and reminds me a lot of the Greek myth of Antaeus.
+Most of them lack the visceral feedback loop, and this reminds me a lot of the Greek myth of Antaeus.

-I recently built Ontolo, an app which served as a noun dictionary for building products with AI agents.
-It functions to help articulate and give you the right words to help you ship with AI agents.
-Whether it is in video editing, or image generation, or motion graphics, I realised that even if we had the superpowers to build anything and everything, we still needed to better articulate it (AI agents can’t read your mind, atleast not yet).
-This is a demo of how this works, and I’ll show you below how I shipped this by shaping, slicing, dicing, breadboarding, steelthreading, and finally “shipping”… (yes, there are a lot of verbs being thrown in, and I’ll show you what they mean, and where they fit in…)
+I realised that even if we had the superpowers to build anything and everything, we still needed to better articulate it (AI agents can’t read your mind, at least not yet).
+I’ll show you below how I shipped this by shaping, slicing, dicing, breadboarding, steelthreading, and finally “shipping”… (yes, there are a lot of verbs being thrown in, and I’ll show you what they mean, and where they fit in…)

-And with the shape up methodology, I did a dry run for building Ontolo.
+And with the Shape Up methodology, I did a dry run for building Ontolo.
 It’s a fork of Ryan Singer’s process, but with certain additional bits here and there that are extra.

 This is how my current process looks like: